 - First, there is the toxic exposure over a lifetime.
 This includes ongoing and current exposures, including those previously discussed.

 - Second, each person’s physiology and state of health has a big impact.
-This includes their genetic predisposition which significantly eﬀects our ability to produce detoxification enzymes to process these compounds.
-This can vary greatly from person to person, but can always be affected by nutritional support.
-Chronic illness, poor nutrient intake over a lifetime, stress and trauma, and auto-immunity also have an impact.
+This includes their genetic predisposition which significantly eﬀects the ability to produce detoxification enzymes to process these toxins.
+This can vary greatly from person to person, but can always be supported with nutrients from food and supplements.
+Chronic illness, poor nutrient intake over a lifetime, emotional and psychological stress and trauma, and auto-immunity also have an impact.
 A history of reactions to medications, supplements, and skin care can also indicate poor detox capacity.

-- Lastly, the proper nutrition and helpful nutrients support’s the body’s natural capacity to detoxify and to reduce the presence of toxins in the body.
+- Lastly, proper nutrition and helpful nutrients support the body’s natural capacity to detoxify and to reduce the levels of toxins in the body.

 Medical researchers are now finding associations between the toxic build up of chemicals in the body and health conditions such as obesity, type 2 diabetes, metabolic syndrome, auto-immune diseases, cancer, fatigue, infertility, allergies, behaviour and mood disorders, neurological conditions, as well as diseases like Parkinson’s and Alzheimer’s.